docker/docs/notary/reference/client-config.md

 |`NOTARY_DELEGATION_PASSPHRASE` | The delegation (an online) key passphrase |

-Please note that if provided, the passphrase in `NOTARY_DELEGATION_PASSPHRASE` will be attempted for all delegation roles that notary attempts to sign with.
+If provided, the passphrase in `NOTARY_DELEGATION_PASSPHRASE` is tried for all delegation roles that notary attempts to sign with.